-All graduate students in the EPP department are required to attend all seminars whether they are registered for credit; exceptions include class conflicts, required field research, and scientific meetings.
+While seminar is a formal course in the department, all graduate students in EPP are required to attend all seminars.
+Exceptions include class conflicts, required field research, and scientific meetings.
 In the case of anticipated conflicts, students should contact the course instructor prior to the seminar.
-Attendance will be taken at seminar and the results forwarded to the Graduate Studies Committee.
+Attendance will be recorded at the seminar and the results forwarded to the Graduate Studies Committee.